MuhammadSaadBukhtiar97/FormIO/README.md

 Its just like rich text editor where you can add text/paragraph and style it.

 Columns:
-This component can be used for grouping other components, like Text Field, Text Area, Checkbox etc. into configurable columns.
+This component can be used for grouping other components, like Text Field, Text Area, Checkbox etc., into configurable columns.
 Use Columns if you want to display more than one component in one line or to save vertical space on your form.

 Field Set:
 A Field Set can be used to create a title for an area of the form or grouping of components.
 This is useful to put inside Layout components or in between lots of related components.